LibraryCarpentry/library-python/_episodes/02-index-slice-subset.md

 What is the difference between the two data frames?

 ## Referencing Objects vs Copying Objects in Python
-We might have thought that we were creating a fresh copy of the *articles_df* objects when we used the code *articles_copy = articles_df*.
-However the statement  y = x doesn’t create a copy of our DataFrame.
+We might have thought that we were creating a fresh copy of the `articles_df` objects when we used the code `articles_copy = articles_df`.
+However the statement  `y = x` doesn’t create a copy of our DataFrame.
-It creates a new variable y that refers to the **same** object x refers to.
-This means that there is only one object (the DataFrame), and both x and y refer to it.
-So when we assign the first 3 columns the value of 0 using the *articles_copy* DataFrame, the *articles_df* DataFrame is modified too.
-To create a fresh copy of the *articles_df* DataFrame we use the syntax y=x.copy().
-But before we have to read the articles_df again because the current version contains the unintentional changes made to the first 3 columns.
+It creates a new variable `y` that refers to the **same** object `x` refers to.
+This means that there is only one object (the DataFrame), and both `x` and `y` refer to it.
+So when we assign the first 3 columns the value of 0 using the `articles_copy` DataFrame, the `articles_df` DataFrame is modified too.
+To create a fresh copy of the `articles_df` DataFrame we use the syntax `y = x.copy()`.
+But before we have to read the `articles_df` again because the current version contains the unintentional changes made to the first 3 columns.

 ~~~
 articles_df = pd.read_csv("articles.csv")